ddoffy/ddoffy.github.io/about/index.md

 #### Internship, FPT Software Ho Chi Minh, 2015

--   Global Student Talent and gained certificated
+-   Global Student Talent certification

-## ACTIVITIES

-Nokia Window Phone Contest, KMS Hackathon

-## Religions: Confucianism
+## Philosophy
+Inspired by Wang Yangming's philosophy of "rectifying the mind to extend true knowledge," I seek continuous self-improvement through mindful introspection and ethical practice.
 ## ON THE OTHER HAND

-I like reading, writing, listening, public speaking, hanging out with friends, playing and singing with guitar, swimming, roller skating, ping pong, table football, billiards.
+Just enjoys immersing myself in books and stories
 <br>